brycewray/hugo-site/content/posts/2019/04/publish-or-perish.md

 At that point, click **Deploy site** and Netlify will take it from there.
 In a few moments, it'll tell you your site has been published ("deployed”).
 Of course, it'll have a Netlify URL with a randomly generated name, like "wondrous-weasel-d38a82" or something similar.
 Since you obviously don't want to have to encourage people to visit your site at *wondrous-weasel-d38a82.netlify.com* (well, I hope not, anyway), there's one more thing you have to do, and that's **connect it to that domain** you set up in **Step 6e**.
 Netlify documentation [tells you how](https://www.netlify.com/docs/custom-domains/), and this is the gist of it:

-1. In your Netlify site (i.e., that *wondrous-weasel-d38a82*-type thing---probably in *apps.netlify.com/sites/wondrous-weasel-d38a82/overview*, but your mileage may vary), click **Settings** and then **Domain Management**.
+1. In your Netlify site (i.e., that *wondrous-weasel-d38a82*-type thing --- probably in *apps.netlify.com/sites/wondrous-weasel-d38a82/overview*, but your mileage may vary), click **Settings** and then **Domain Management**.
 2. In the **Custom domains** panel, the only thing you should see so far is the Netlify-assigned *wondrous-weasel-d38a82*-type thing.
 3. Click **Add custom domain**.
 4. Enter the domain you obtained in **Step 6e**, then click **Verify**.
 Netlify will *validate* the domain.
 Since you've already got it, it will appear as unavailable.
 (Netlify will, for a fee, get the domain for you at this step if you haven't already obtained it, but I suggest having done so already as described earlier; in my experience, it's best to keep your hosting vendor and your domain vendor separate).
 The domain you've entered should now appear grayed-out with a **Check [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) configuration** link.
 Click it for customized instructions as to what to do next. **I recommend using [Netlify's built-in DNS service](https://www.netlify.com/docs/dns/)** of the options you'll see.
 So, let's say you agree.
 Then&nbsp;.&nbsp;.&nbsp;.
 5. **Back in the browser window/tab with the domain provider's site**, use those Netlify instructions to have the domain's **DNS records** point to your "wondrous-weasel-[whatever]" site.
 (How you do that will vary by domain provider; Namecheap, my recommended provider, makes it pretty easy as [explained here](https://www.namecheap.com/support/knowledgebase/article.aspx/9837/46/how-to-connect-a-domain-to-a-server-or-hosting#hostingwtrd).)  \
 Once you've made this change with the domain provider, it will start world-wide [**propagation**](https://www.namecheap.com/support/knowledgebase/article.aspx/9622/10/dns-propagation--explained).
-While some domain providers can make that happen within a few minutes, it may take a while---sometimes, a good while, even a day or two.
+While some domain providers can make that happen within a few minutes, it may take a while --- sometimes, a good while, even a day or two.
 But let's be optimistic and take the "within a few minutes" choice.
 6. **Back in the Netlify browser window/tab**, refresh it and see if the custom domain is still grayed-out.
-Once it no longer is---and, more to the point, when it shows **NETLIFY DNS** next to it---that should mean your site is up and running for real!
+Once it no longer is --- and, more to the point, when it shows **NETLIFY DNS** next to it --- that should mean your site is up and running for real!
 So, if your custom domain is *mygreatwebsite.com*, see if you can visit your Hugo site at that location.
 (Truthfully, it'll work with either *www.mygreatwebsite.com* or *mygreatwebsite.com* if the DNS records have been set up as per those Netlify instructions I mentioned before.)

 ## Going forward&nbsp;.&nbsp;.&nbsp;.

 So, once all this is done, how do you update your site in the future when you change an existing post or write a new one?
 Simple, actually.
 Your Bitbucket remote repo is connected to the Netlify-based site, so all you have to do is commit any local changes to your local repo and push the commit to the remote repo.
-Within a few seconds after Netlify "sees" the push, it'll start updating your site with its own Hugo server setup---and, because Hugo's server is **so** fast, your site updates should be out there for the world to see in a minute or two, at the very most.
+Within a few seconds after Netlify "sees" the push, it'll start updating your site with its own Hugo server setup --- and, because Hugo's server is **so** fast, your site updates should be out there for the world to see in a minute or two, at the very most.

 ----